dhurlburtusa/shortcuts/graphql/graphql-notes.md

 # GraphQL Notes

-GraphQL is a query language for your API and a server-side runtime for executing queries by using a type system you define for your data.
+GraphQL is a query language created by Facebook in 2012 for describing the capabilities and requirements of data models for client‐server applications and a server-side runtime for executing queries by using a type system you define for your data.
 GraphQL isn't tied to any specific database or storage engine and is instead backed by your existing code and data.

 ## Type Syntax